Zacks Research Weighs in on Nutrien's Q2 Earnings (NYSE:NTR)

-Nutrien Ltd. (NYSE:NTR - Free Report) - Analysts at Zacks Research increased their Q2 2027 earnings per share estimates for Nutrien in a research report issued on Wednesday, April 15th.
-Zacks Research analyst Team now forecasts that the company will post earnings per share of $1.87 for the quarter, up from their prior forecast of $1.84.
-Zacks Research currently has a "Hold" rating on the stock.
+Nutrien Ltd. (NYSE:NTR - Free Report) - Equities researchers at Zacks Research lowered their Q2 2026 EPS estimates for shares of Nutrien in a report issued on Wednesday, April 15th.
+Zacks Research analyst Team now expects that the company will earn $2.38 per share for the quarter, down from their prior estimate of $2.43.
+Zacks Research has a "Hold" rating on the stock.
 The consensus estimate for Nutrien's current full-year earnings is $3.72 per share.
-Zacks Research also issued estimates for Nutrien's Q3 2027 earnings at $0.93 EPS, Q1 2028 earnings at $0.64 EPS and FY2028 earnings at $4.59 EPS.
+Zacks Research also issued estimates for Nutrien's Q3 2026 earnings at $0.75 EPS, Q4 2026 earnings at $0.81 EPS, FY2026 earnings at $4.41 EPS, Q1 2027 earnings at $0.68 EPS, Q4 2027 earnings at $0.81 EPS and FY2027 earnings at $4.29 EPS.

-Nutrien (NYSE:NTR - Get Free Report) last posted its earnings results on Wednesday, February 18th.
-The company reported $0.83 earnings per share for the quarter, missing analysts' consensus estimates of $0.87 by ($0.04).
-Nutrien had a net margin of 8.43% and a return on equity of 8.41%.
-The company had revenue of $5.12 billion during the quarter, compared to the consensus estimate of $5.26 billion.
-During the same quarter in the prior year, the business earned $0.31 EPS.
-The firm's revenue for the quarter was up 5.1% compared to the same quarter last year.

-NTR has been the topic of a number of other research reports.
-Morgan Stanley raised their target price on Nutrien from $77.00 to $93.00 and gave the company an "overweight" rating in a report on Wednesday, April 8th.
-Raymond James Financial raised their target price on Nutrien from $68.00 to $74.00 and gave the company a "market perform" rating in a report on Friday, February 20th.
-TD Securities raised their target price on Nutrien from $80.00 to $81.00 and gave the company a "buy" rating in a report on Tuesday, February 17th.
-BNP Paribas Exane lowered Nutrien from an "outperform" rating to a "neutral" rating in a report on Monday, February 23rd.
-Finally, Barclays lifted their price target on Nutrien from $70.00 to $80.00 and gave the stock an "equal weight" rating in a report on Tuesday, March 3rd.
-Ten research analysts have rated the stock with a Buy rating, eight have given a Hold rating and two have issued a Sell rating to the company.
-According to MarketBeat, Nutrien currently has a consensus rating of "Hold" and a consensus price target of $79.65.
+A number of other research analysts have also issued reports on NTR.
+Canadian Imperial Bank of Commerce increased their target price on Nutrien from $81.00 to $90.00 and gave the company an "outperformer" rating in a research report on Tuesday, March 17th.
+Barclays upped their price objective on shares of Nutrien from $70.00 to $80.00 and gave the stock an "equal weight" rating in a research report on Tuesday, March 3rd.
+Royal Bank Of Canada increased their price objective on shares of Nutrien from $80.00 to $85.00 and gave the company an "outperform" rating in a report on Tuesday, April 7th.
+Weiss Ratings raised shares of Nutrien from a "hold (c)" rating to a "buy (b-)" rating in a research note on Monday, March 2nd.
+Finally, JPMorgan Chase & Co. lifted their price objective on Nutrien from $68.00 to $78.00 and gave the stock an "overweight" rating in a report on Friday, February 20th.
+Ten research analysts have rated the stock with a Buy rating, eight have given a Hold rating and two have given a Sell rating to the company.
+According to MarketBeat, the stock has an average rating of "Hold" and an average price target of $79.65.

 Institutional Trading of Nutrien

-A number of hedge funds have recently bought and sold shares of NTR.
-Montag A & Associates Inc. lifted its holdings in Nutrien by 310.7% during the fourth quarter.
-Montag A & Associates Inc. now owns 423 shares of the company's stock worth $26,000 after acquiring an additional 320 shares during the period.
-Root Financial Partners LLC bought a new stake in shares of Nutrien in the third quarter valued at $37,000.
-Sfam LLC bought a new stake in shares of Nutrien in the fourth quarter valued at $37,000.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Montag A & Associates Inc. boosted its stake in shares of Nutrien by 310.7% in the fourth quarter.
+Montag A & Associates Inc. now owns 423 shares of the company's stock valued at $26,000 after purchasing an additional 320 shares during the period.
+Root Financial Partners LLC purchased a new position in Nutrien in the 3rd quarter valued at approximately $37,000.
+Sfam LLC acquired a new position in shares of Nutrien in the fourth quarter worth $37,000.
 Eastern Bank raised its stake in shares of Nutrien by 133.0% in the fourth quarter.
-Eastern Bank now owns 699 shares of the company's stock valued at $43,000 after buying an additional 399 shares during the period.
-Finally, Harbour Investments Inc. raised its stake in shares of Nutrien by 97.2% in the fourth quarter.
-Harbour Investments Inc. now owns 704 shares of the company's stock valued at $43,000 after buying an additional 347 shares during the period.
-63.10% of the stock is currently owned by institutional investors.
+Eastern Bank now owns 699 shares of the company's stock valued at $43,000 after acquiring an additional 399 shares in the last quarter.
+Finally, Harbour Investments Inc. boosted its holdings in Nutrien by 97.2% in the fourth quarter.
+Harbour Investments Inc. now owns 704 shares of the company's stock valued at $43,000 after purchasing an additional 347 shares during the period.
+Hedge funds and other institutional investors own 63.10% of the company's stock.

 Nutrien Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, April 16th.
-Investors of record on Tuesday, March 31st will be issued a dividend of $0.55 per share.
-This represents a $2.20 dividend on an annualized basis and a yield of 3.0%.
-This is an increase from Nutrien's previous quarterly dividend of $0.55.
-The ex-dividend date is Tuesday, March 31st.
-Nutrien's dividend payout ratio is 47.21%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, April 16th.
+Stockholders of record on Tuesday, March 31st were paid a $0.55 dividend.
+This is a positive change from Nutrien's previous quarterly dividend of $0.55.
+The ex-dividend date of this dividend was Tuesday, March 31st.
+This represents a $2.20 dividend on an annualized basis and a dividend yield of 3.0%.
+Nutrien's payout ratio is presently 47.21%.

 (Get Free Report